mm80843/T3.5/docs/Benef/PBN__Benef_1009.md

 # __Increased collaboration__

-## Name of the Benefit

-Facilitate international scientific endeavours and collaborative research

 ## Description of Benefits pertaining to Beneficiaries

 * [Access to a wider range of expertise and resources, leading to more impactful research](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1123.md)